matplotlib/matplotlib/doc/devel/testing.rst

 matplotlib's test suite makes heavy use of image comparison tests, meaning the result of a plot is compared against a known good result.
-Unfortunately, different versions of freetype produce differently formed characters, causing these image comparisons to fail.
-To make them reproducible, matplotlib can be built with a special local copy of freetype.
+Unfortunately, different versions of FreeType produce differently formed characters, causing these image comparisons to fail.
+To make them reproducible, matplotlib can be built with a special local copy of FreeType.
 This is recommended for all matplotlib developers.

 Add the following content to a ``setup.cfg`` file at the root of the matplotlib source directory::